thewca/wca-regulations/wca-regulations.md

         - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
     - 7f2) The Stackmat timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor.
     - 7f3) The organization team should modify Stackmat timers to be more robust against common incidents, by making the buttons more difficult to press by accident (e.g. by attaching O-rings around the buttons) and securing the battery more firmly (e.g. by padding the battery compartment).
-- 7h) The competition area must have one or more Competitors Areas.
+- 7h) The competition area must have one or more Competitors Areas (superseded by [Regulation Y6a](regulations:regulation:Y6a)).
     - 7h1) The organization team may require that a competitor who has been called to compete must remain within their assigned Competitors Area until the competitor has finished all attempts for the round.